SebastianMeyer1989/NanoCore/README.md

 - CentOS Linux 6.2.0-26-generic x86_64
 - Ubuntu 22.04.3 LTS

+For NanoCore to run properly, we recommend to use squencing data between 500MB and 3GB file-size.
+Smaller file could contain a to low amount of sequencing data to run without errors (as e.g. explained further down in "Known issues and how to solve them").
+Bigger files may lead to a very long run time and a termination of the script, should the available memory not suffice.

 ### The following programming languages and tools are necessary for NanoCore: